 Our Mother’s House (OMH) was founded in September 2007 by Brian Willis, Director of Global Health Promise (www.globalhealthpromimse.org), and a group of volunteers.
 We operated out the Downtown Chapel from 2007 to the end of December 2011.
 We then partnered with Rahab’s Sisters, which operates a weekly drop in center on SE 82nd Avenue in Portland, from January 2012 until February 2013 when Brian received a fellowship to do research in Cambodia.
 We are now exploring re-opening OMH and are in discussion with local partners.
 In the meantime we continue our work through meeting with the mothers where they need support and by phone and texting.

 Unfortunately, due to a technical problem, the original website for OMH was lost.
 This website has been created and is still under development but provides basic information about OMH.

-The mission of OMH is to assist mothers who are trafficked and in prostitution and the sex industry and their children.
+The mission of OMH is to assist mothers who are trafficked and in prostitution/sex work and their children.